Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 On Christmas Eve day, there was an unusual pattern in a dusting of snow on our pond, like skid marks leading to a landing of a mysterious creature with bands of ice rimming the edge of the water.

 Yes, you could say I’m a fan of frigid temps, as long as everyone is safe.
-And a fan of frozen nose hairs (call me odd), especially in freshly fallen snow, with the promise of a glorious glide on skis as the frigid snow squeaks.
+And a fan of frozen nose hairs (call me odd), especially in freshly fallen snow, with the promise of a glorious glide on skis as the snow squeaks.

 an ice formation on a pond that looks like a tree growing out of an island.

-A Magical Tree of Ice on Catfish Pond, Blairstown NJ
+A Magical Tree of Ice on Catfish Pond, Blairstown, NJ

 The Hidden Messages in Water